 Again, to avoid a tiresome stretch of road you will drive to Samar on the upper road.
 This is a relatively short distance.
 From Samar you trek to Chussang.
 It may or may not be possible to descend the original cliff path that we always used before 2015.
 However the path did suffer some damage at that time and if it has not been repaired then you will trek back down through Gyakhar and down through Chele and on across the river to Chussang.

-Day 15: Drive to Jomsom - 11⁄2 hours.
+Day 15: Drive to Pokhara via Jomsom - approximately 7 hours.